guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 ![traffic today](traffic-today.png)

-So it made me think that writing good and well defined try/except blocks would be something that developers would like.
+So it made me think that writing good and well defined try/except blocks would be something that developers would like to do.

-### It's hard to track it
+### 🍰 Linters make your life easier

 Without linters, would you be able manage every unused import in your project?
-Maybe, but it would be a pain and it's very easy to slip by.
+Maybe, but it would be a pain and it's very easy to forget about it.

 That's another reason that made me realize that having a tool to check my code and give me feedback is a great way to keep the quality without the struggle.

-## Processing Python Code
+## 🐍 Processing Python Code

-The first question is: How can Python understand Python?
+The first question is: **How can Python understand Python?**
-I started considering reading a bare string (e.g. `def func(): return 1`) and reading it token by token.
+I started considering reading a file like a bare string (e.g. `def func(): return 1`), splitting it by whitespaces, and reading it token by token.

+No, I didn't do that.

 Thank God it was not required.
-Python has support to a lib named `ast` that made it easy.
+Python has `ast` that made it insanely simple.

-### Interpreting code with AST
+### 🌳 Interpreting code with AST

-AST stands for `Abstract Syntax Trees` which means you can read Python code, any block you wish, iterate and process.
+AST stands for `Abstract Syntax Trees` which means you can read Python code, any block you wish, iterate over the syntax and process it.
-Combine this with [`astpretty`](https://github.com/asottile/astpretty) and you have a powerful tool to understand the Python code.
+Combine this with [`astpretty`](https://github.com/asottile/astpretty) and you have a powerful debugging tool.

 My process developing this linter was:

 1. Creating some sample Python code with a violation I would like to help with;
-2. Running `astpretty` on the sample file to understand what I need to check;
+2. Running `astpretty` on the sample file to understand what I wanted to check;
 3. Coding the analyzer logic;

 ```py